Port Charlotte DUI Lawyers

 - Required use of an ignition interlock device in order to drive.

 Other DUI Consequences in Port Charlotte

-A DUI conviction on your criminal record can also lead to every day “collateral consequences.”
-These include difficulty renting an apartment, getting (or keeping) a job, or obtaining student financial aid as well as any other situation where a criminal background check is used.
+A DUI conviction on your criminal record can also lead to everyday “collateral consequences.”
+These include difficulty renting an apartment, getting (or keeping) a job, obtaining student financial aid, and any other situation where a criminal background check is used.

 Port Charlotte DUI Attorneys – Second Drunk Driving Conviction

 A second DUI conviction in Port Charlotte within 5 years of the first offense can mean even stiffer penalties, including a mandatory minimum jail sentence of 10 days.
-If there are certain aggravating elements such as an elevated blood alcohol concentration or a minor was in the vehicle at the time of the offense, even harsher penalties can result.
-This can even include any punishment that an individual might receive for a felony DUI.
+If there are certain aggravating elements such as an elevated blood alcohol concentration or a minor being in the vehicle at the time of the offense, even harsher penalties can result.
+This can even include punishments that an individual might receive for a felony DUI.